Is Classical Conversations Right or Wrong For Your Family?

 You strongly dislike being told what to think (or say).

 I told you earlier; I’m a little rebellious.
 I don’t like to be told that “Classical is the best way,” or that “Classical Conversations will help me ‘redeem’ my own education as an adult,” or that “the goal of the Classical Conversations tutor is to teach the parent how to homeschool.”
-These are phrases you will absolutely hear when joining a community or reading the materials.
+These are phrases you will absolutely hear when joining a community or reading the official materials.
+While they may not be a big part of every community, it’s good to be aware these statements are there.
+Maybe they bother you.
+Maybe they don’t.

-These types of statements are big turn-offs for me because I perceive them as a little manipulative–possibly potentially designed to target new or insecure homeschool parents.
+These types of statements are turn-offs for me, mainly because I perceive them as a little manipulative–possibly potentially designed to target new or insecure homeschool parents.

 In a similar vein, there are also many special Classical Conversations expressions, vocabulary, and phrases that we are encouraged to use.
 I know that these are part of the learning culture, but they also seem designed to make CC seem unnecessarily formal and intensely academic.
 I feel this falls into this same category of intimidating the less-experienced homeschool parent, too.
-While I can’t say that that is the intent for sure, it is still a bit off-putting to me.
+While I can’t say that that is the intent, it can still be a little off-putting.

 Frankly, even though I love our community, I won’t be using these phrases or telling anyone that CC is the only way to go.
 I am confident you can give your homeschooled child an awesome education with, or without, Classical Conversations.
 There are many great ways to homeschool!